 Q: How did the Conservancy come to be?

-In 1972, members of the Wrigley and Offield family established the Catalina Island Conservancy as an independent 501(c)(3) nonprofit public charity, an organization dedicated to the restoration and protection oof Catalina Island's wildlands.
+In 1972, members of the Wrigley and Offield family established the Catalina Island Conservancy as a 501(c)(3) nonprofit organization, dedicated to the restoration and protection oof Catalina Island's wildlands.
 On February 15, 1975, the final step was taken to ensure the protection of the majority of the Island when Helen and Philip K. Wrigley and Mrs. Dorothy Wrigley Offield, through the Santa Catalina Island Company

 , deeded 42,135 acres of the Island to the Conservancy.
 With this gift, the conservation and restoration of most of Catalina's interior and 62 miles of its coastline were given permanent status in perpetuity under sole stewardship by the Conservancy.
 Prior to this, in 1974, they entered into a 50-year open space agreement with Los Angeles County, guaranteeing public recreational and educational use of 41,000 acres of Santa Catalina Island, consistent with good land conservation practices.

 Q: What does the Conservancy do?